neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;E&gt;SetItem</strong>;</code>

 Contains `E` and more internal to the working of the hash\.
-Storage of the `&lt;E&gt;SetItem` structure is the responsibility of the caller; it could be one part of a complicated structure\.
+Storage of the `<E>SetItem` structure is the responsibility of the caller; it could be one part of a complicated structure\.